Article 5.

 (d) No Degree Required. - An applicant shall not be required to hold or obtain an educational diploma or degree to obtain a certificate.
 An applicant that meets all the conditions for certification except for passage of the Board examination may take the examination on three successive occasions without having to file for a new application, pay an additional application fee, or repeat any applicable training program.
 If the applicant fails to pass the Board examination on three successive occasions, the applicant must reapply to the Board, pay an additional application fee, and repeat the training program.

-(f) Replacement Certificate. – A new certificate to replace one lost, destroyed, or mutilated shall be issued subject to rules adopted by the Board and with the payment of a fee set by the Board.
-The fee for a duplicate or replacement certificate shall not exceed twenty‑five dollars ($25.00).
-(2006‑82, s.
-1; 2010‑31, s.
-13.2(l).)
+(f) Replacement Certificate. - A new certificate to replace one lost, destroyed, or mutilated shall be issued subject to rules adopted by the Board and with the payment of a fee set by the Board.
+The fee for a duplicate or replacement certificate shall not exceed twenty-five dollars ($25.00).
+(2006-82, s.
+1; 2010-31, s.
+13.2(l); 2024-49, s.
+4.4(a).)

 § 90A-78.
 Certification renewal.

-(2) Meet the continuing education requirements prescribed by the Board.
+(2) Meet the following continuing education requirements:

 (3) Pay the certification renewal fee.